karanveersp/codewithkv-blog/content/blog/studying-programming-vs-making-programs/index.md

 The data-structures I used at work were simply what aligned most closely to the manner in which the data was used, without being super-concerned about efficiency or optimization.
 I used Lists, Dictionaries, Sets and Generators in Python, and just Lists and HashMaps in Java.
-Rarely did I need to implement a custom class or even a linked list for any program at work, because there simply wasn't the need for it.
+I sometimes needed to implement a custom class to encapsulate a set of behaviors and related data.
+But, oddly enough, I never needed my own linked list for any program at work, because there simply wasn't the need for it.

 Skill acquisition, from my own personal experience, is like a 3D spiral.
 In the horizontal dimension, you have the fundamentals of the craft and practical